wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 Used to define the time in seconds to try to reconnect with Windows Event Channel when it has fallen.

 This feature is only compatible with eventchannel log format.
+Time must be greater than 4 seconds.

 Here is an example of how to configure this option: